TForce Freight: Union Pacific ownership

 In 1986, Cochrane sold Overnite to the Union Pacific Corporation (parent company of the Union Pacific Railroad) for $1.2 billion.
 Cochrane remained with the company as chairman until 1990.

 The company had historically focused on LTL services but following the UP acquisition it began to haul truckloads as well.
 Specifically, on an ad hoc basis as part of final mile services for UP loads of auto parts to GM and Ford.
 This led to Overnite officially starting a truckload “special services” division in 1993.

 Overnite expanded west in 2001 with its $80 million purchase of Salt Lake City-based western regional LTL carrier, Motor Cargo Industries.
 This gave Overnite the ability to offer national linehaul services by interlining with Motor Cargo.

 In 2003, Union Pacific spun Overnite off via an IPO.
 By this time, Overnite was a nationwide LTL carrier employing over 14,400 mostly non-union employees and operating more than 6,000 tractors and 21,000 trailers.
 According to Union Pacific, Overnite was profitable on revenue of $1.33 billion in 2002 having benefited from the bankruptcy of Consolidated Freightways.

 Independent operation

-From 2003 to 2005, Overnite Transportation operated as an independent through an initial public offering of $475 million, publicly traded company, under the ticker symbol OVNT.
+From 2003 to 2005, Overnite Transportation operated as an independent, publicly traded company through an initial public offering of $475 million under the ticker symbol OVNT.